 Portfolio Review Deadline

-All students, new first-year students and transfer students alike, are expected to finalize review and placement for their Core Studio requirements within their first semester (deadline for spring 2020 is February 14).
+All students, new first-year students and transfer students alike, are expected to finalize review and placement for their Core Studio requirements within their first semester (deadline for fall 2020 is October 15).

 Students are only eligible for a review during their first semester at CCA.